XVI SAAS CONFERENCE

 We also encourage Full Panel Proposals: The Full Panel coordinator should submit a 200-word rationale for the panel as whole.
 For each contributor, please submit a 250-word abstract, a short biographical note, and contact information.
 These panels should also include three speakers—one of which could be the coordinator.

 Talkshop Proposals: As agreed during one of our General Assemblies, "pedagogic Talkshops" ("How to teach… / How to approach…") will also be welcome.
-Rather than formal papers, this format allows for a more conversational presentation (of 3 or 4 people) of various teaching experiences or critical approaches to a theme related or unrelated to that of the conference.
+Rather than formal papers, this format allows for a more conversational presentation (of 3 or 4 people) of various teaching experiences or critical approaches to a theme related to that of the conference.
 Talkshop proposals should likewise include:

 • A Talkshop title